markaggar/mjpeg-timelapse/README.md

 ### Time Window
 Specify a start and end time for when images will be captured.
 Useful for capturing images every day at a specific time (e.g noon) or during working hours.
 ### Enabling Entity
-Specify a sensor (binary_sensor, sensor, or input_boolean, switch, etc. domains) that must be on (true) for frames to be captured.
-Example use cases include only capturing frames dring motion events or when lux is above a certain level.
+Specify a sensor (binary_sensor, sensor, input_boolean, switch, etc. domains) that must be on (true) for frames to be captured.
+Example use cases include only capturing frames during motion events or when lux is above a certain level.
 You can use a template sensor to read another sensor such that its output is true when the desired capture conditions are met, or create an automation to toggle an input_boolean on and off when certain conditions are met.
+Another option for more complex scenarios is to create an automation that turns on an input_boolean helper when you want recording to occur, and specify this input_boolean as the enabling entity.
 ### Max Duration (Minutes)
 Max Duration is effectively a rolling time window.
 This is especially useful when configuring an enabling entity as frame length will vary depending on how long the enabling entity is on for.
 When the enabling entity is false, the frames outside the current specified duration will be left intact until new frames are captured when the enabling entity becomes true.
 If Max Duration is specified, Max Frames is ignored.
 ### (Re)Configure